 In Ontario, eligible auto accident victims have a variety of options that they may be able to pursue:

 - Disability Benefits – short and long-term disability benefits may be available to you, should you have been disabled as a result of the crash.

-- Fault Based Claims - in the event that negligence from the other driver was the cause of the collision that created your injury, you may be able to claim compensation from that party.
-Should the accident have been caused by a faulty part or perhaps due to manufacturing defect, the parties responsible for those errors may also be held liable.
+- Fault Based Claims – in the event that negligence from the other driver was the cause of the collision that created your injury, you may be able to claim compensation from that party.
+Should the accident have been caused by a faulty part or perhaps due to a manufacturing defect, the parties responsible for those errors may also be held liable.

 - Accident Benefits – accident benefits are often awarded via the insurance policy of the driver however, it is very important to ensure that your filing is correctly categorized so that you recover all that you may be eligible to receive.

 An automotive accident lawyer that has previous experience handling car accident claims in Ontario will be able to make sure that your best interests are protected.

 How Long Do I Have To File a Claim?

 In most instances, for personal injury damages claims in Ontario, the “Ontario Limitations Act” permits a time period of two years after the date of the accident.
 This means that as an accident victim, you have two years to file your damages claim.

 Many legal professionals will recommend that you file your claim within 90 days of the accident.

 Common Causes of Car Accidents